carlag-raft/raft-exercise/README.md

 1. Set forth the goals of the projects (10 minutes)
 2. Scope/Deliverables - The product owner shares high-level goals for the project over the coming period
 3. Group reviews functional and Non-functional scope areas
+4. State what must happen for the project to be considered successful

 SPRINT 0 CERMONIES